What is cortisol and its Types

 Cortisol increases blood glucose levels in the blood when there is a deficiency and increases the availability of the substances that are required for tissue repair.

-High cortisol levels can be managed by certain diet changes and lifestyle changes.
+Rather than going for a high cortisol treatment, you could manage high cortisol.
+High cortisol levels can be reduced by certain diet changes and lifestyle changes.

 1. Consume whole foods and fruits.